rtrppl/orgrr/readme.md

 This displays all backlinks for the note in the current buffer in a side-window.
 The buffer here is temporary.
 You can navigate it as you would with any other org buffer and, for example, jump between headlines by `org-next-visible-headline` or `org-previous-visible-headline` (or pressing "n" and "p").
 The headline link takes you to the line of the snippet in the source document.
 Invoke the command again to close the side-window (while visiting this buffer).

+If called with `C-u`, backlinks from all containers are considered.

 ### orgrr-show-related-notes

 This displays all related notes for the note in the current buffer (see also [orgrr-related-notes](#orgrr-related-notes)).
 The orgmode buffer with the results is temporary.
 You can navigate it as you would with any other org buffer and, for example, jump between headlines by `org-next-visible-headline` or `org-previous-visible-headline` (or pressing "n" and "p").
 Invoke the command again to close the side-window or buffer (while visiting this buffer).

-If called with C-u, backlinks of first and second order in all containers are considered.
+If called with `C-u`, backlinks of first and second order in all containers are considered.
 This may take a while, please be patient.

 ## Functions for project management